What do we gain and what do we lose when we treat the world as binary?

 How does this work, on the inside?

-They think mostly about the bits of the product that you don’t see and beyond that to the underlying implementation.
-They wonder how it could be improved, without any impact on the outward appearance.
+They think about the aspects of the product that we don’t see.
+They wonder how it’s made and how it could be improved.1

 They have a deep technical knowledge and an ability to think in algorithms or production lines.
-They worry about performance and efficiency and optimisation.2 They think about the engineering.
+They worry about performance and efficiency and optimisation.
+They think about engineering.

-In my experience they generally prefer to work by themselves, and usually know when they have nailed it, without having to be told.
+They generally prefer to work by themselves, and usually know when they have done great work, without having to be told.

 They can sometimes struggle to understand that not everybody is an expert like them, and dismissive of aspects of the product that seem to them to be simply aesthetics.